Frequently Asked Questions

 Route: APOST

-endpoint matching the Inbound URL set in the Vonage Application.
-Vonage sends data here when your virtual number receives an SMS.
-The code logs the payload (req.body
+endpoint matching your Inbound URL in the Vonage Application.
+Vonage sends data here when your virtual number receives SMS.
+Logs the payload (req.body

 ), includes aTODO

-response.
-Crucially, send the 200 OK quickly before doing heavy processing./webhooks/status
+.
+Send the 200 OK quickly before heavy processing./webhooks/status

 Route: APOST

-endpoint matching the Status URL.
+endpoint matching your Status URL.
 Vonage sends delivery status updates here for messages you sent.
-It logs the payload, includes aTODO
+Logs the payload, includes aTODO

 , and sends200 OK

-Route: A simple endpoint often used by monitoring systems to check if the application is running.- Server Start: Reads the port from
+Route: Simple endpoint for monitoring systems to check if your application is runningAPP_PORT

 ).
 Includes helpful reminders aboutngrok